pablof7z/ai-sdk-provider-claude-code/README.md

 1. **No image support**: The CLI doesn't accept image inputs
 2. **Authentication required**: Requires separate Claude Code CLI authentication (`claude login`)
 3. **Session IDs change**: Each request gets a new session ID, even when using `--resume`
-5. **No tool calling**: Function/tool calling is not supported by the CLI
+4. **No native tool calling**: Function/tool calling is not supported, but MCP servers can be configured

 ## Contributing